Onboarding & Booking Redesign

 Users weren't lost.
 They were stuck.

 Session replays showed hesitation patterns, not navigation failures.
-People reached the plan selection stage and froze.
+Users reached the plan selection stage and froze, not understanding plan jargon or getting insight on which plan suits them.
 Exit surveys made it explicit:

 Session replays showed hesitation patterns, not navigation failures.
-People reached the plan selection stage and froze.
+Users reached the plan selection stage and froze, not understanding plan jargon or getting insight on which plan suits them.
 Exit surveys made it explicit:

 0%